BEST HOME BACKUP GENERATOR MODELS

-Here are the best portable domestic/home backup generator:
+Here are the best portable domestic/home backup generators:

 The Yamaha 2400w is a popular generator for many applications, and home backup is no exception.
 This home backup generator recently came out on top in the Caravan & Motorhome Magazine’s Mega Portable Generator Comparison of 2014 – and all the features that made it top of the class are equally important for home backup.
 We’re talking about the reliable 2000W continuous output, ECO mode, dual 15A AC outlets, fuel efficiency and quiet running.
 Plus this home backup generator offers a parallel running (TwinTech) so you can join two EF2400iS units together for almost double the output.
 If you need a little more runtime and power, check out the EF2400iS slightly older brother, the EF2800i with an 11 litre fuel tank and only weighing 29 kilos – this is a very popular multi-purpose generator; recreation, home backup, handyman tasks, farming, it just runs a little bit louder than the EF2400iS.
 Both models are backed by a 48 month warranty and national service network and are overall excellent inverter generators.